aaronbloomfield/cpp-db-framework/README.md

 - Likewise, decimal types are just stored as `string` objects
 - If there is no auto_increment ID field in a table (or at least as the first column in a table), then it should detect this and prevent saving of records
 - strings are not escaped, so if you have single quotes (or backslashes, etc.) in there, the SQL query will fail
+- it would be nice if there were methods to open up separate connections for various threads (or have it automatically detect threads in OpenMP, and handle it itself)